Afore Capital raises second pre-seed venture capital fund – TechCrunch

 Known as “pre-seed” investing, one of the first legitimate outfits to double down on the stage has refueled, closing its second fund on $77 million.

 Afore Capital’s sophomore fund is likely the largest pool of venture capital yet to focus exclusively on pre-seed companies, or pre-product businesses seeking their first bout of institutional capital.
 In many cases, a pre-seed startup may even be “pre-idea,” yet to fully incorporate.
+While some funds are happy to invest that early, Afore seeks slightly more mature companies.

 Afore invests between $500,000 and $1 million in nascent startups.
 As it kicks off its second fund, founding partners Anamitra Banerji and Gaurav Jain tell TechCrunch they plan to lead all of their investments.